Getting Ready for the DDF Challenge

 Stalling out on longer fasting routines is common due to a slowed metabolic rate and a loss of muscle mass due to inadequate protein intake.

-While it is possible to get your daily protein requirements in one meal, it is not easy, and few people manage to achieve it.
+While it is possible to get your daily protein requirements in one meal, it is not easy, and few people achieve it.
 More frequent eating is less stressful for your body (i.e., less cortisol and less digestive hassle).
-Many people find their weight loss restarts when they get more than one meal a day in our Data-Driven Fasting Challenges
+Many people find their weight loss restarts when they get more than one meal a day in our Data-Driven Fasting Challenges.

 You can track your current protein intake in an app like Cronometer.
-If you want to dial in your macros, you may find our Macros Masterclass helpful once you’ve completed one round of Data-Driven Fasting.
+If you want to dial in your macros, you may find our Macros Masterclass.

-If you have been undereating protein for a while, don’t be surprised if your body weight goes up a little until your muscles hoover up the protein they need.
+If you have been undereating protein for a while, don’t be surprised if your body weight goes up while your muscles hoover up the protein they need.
 However, you may find your clothes fit better, your waist circumference is dropping, and your body fat is dropping.
 Remember, metabolic health is not just about having a lower body weight.

 More